 This three-session package provides pedagogical knowledge and practical information about setting up a nature program.
 It includes a site visit to a nature kindergarten.
 Participants learn how to develop a place-based outdoor learning program, including tools to:

-- create a program in various environments (such as the bush, the beach or a park)
+- create a program in their local environment (such as the bush, the beach or a park)

 - develop relationships with land managers

-- develop awareness of foreground First Peoples perspectives in outdoor programs.
+- foreground First Peoples perspectives in outdoor programs.